 Geography is taught by an enthusiastic and dedicated team.
 Students learn about a wide variety of physical, human and environmental geographical themes following the National Curriculum programme of study.

-2: Rivers and flooding: the River Severn; river landforms; flood management.
+2: Water, Rivers and Flooding: Providing fresh water to drink; the River Severn; river landforms; flood management.

 4: Cold Environments: the 1953 ascent of Mount Everest; ice sheets and glaciers; Antarctica, the 1911 race to the South Pole and the Antarctic Treaty.

-5: Settlement: the development of Ruislip; the world's biggest cities.
+5: Settlement: the development of Ruislip; the world's biggest cities; local urban fieldwork.

-6: Coasts: coastal processes; coastal erosion and deposition landforms; Dorset's World Heritage status coastline.
+6: Coasts and Oceans: coastal processes; coastal erosion and deposition landforms; Dorset's World Heritage status coastline; the health of the oceans.

 7: Ecosystems: savanna; deserts; forests.